NZMSA/2018-Phase-2/1. Frontend/README.md

 ```
 This action is the simplest out of the 4.
 We make the DELETE request and reload the page.
 If there is an error, we show it in an alert.

-2. We want to call this method when the user clicks 'delete'.
+:page_with_curl: 2.
+We want to call this method when the user clicks 'delete'.
 Find this snippet
 ```javascript
 <div className="btn btn-primary btn-action" onClick={this.methodNotImplemented.bind(this, currentMeme.id)}>Delete </div>
 ```